 Because ageing impacts on so many diseases and genome analysis and interpretation have broad biomedical implications, we also have a great interest in the genomics of complex human diseases.
 By taking advantage of our expertise in genomics, bioinformatics, statistics and cell biology, we aim to help unravel the genetic and molecular mechanisms of complex human diseases.
 Given our group's interest in ageing, age-related diseases like cancer and neurological disorders are of particular interest.
 Our data-mining analyses have already revealed new candidate cancer-related genes which we are validating experimentally in vitro.

 Cells are the fundamental building blocks of animals.
 It is clear that human ageing has a cellular component and that, for instance, some aspects of cell cycle regulation are related to the ageing process and crucial in many age-related diseases like cancer.
 Therefore, our work focuses considerably on cell biology and cell cycle regulation.
+For example, studies of cells from long-lived animals (see below) have a great potential to provide clues regarding mechanisms, such as DNA repair, cell cycle, and stress response mechanisms, that have been associated with longevity and cancer resistance.
+Besides, cell studies complement many of our genomic and bioinformatics approaches.
+In particular, our computational analyses have already revealed new candidate cancer-related genes.
+The unstudied C1ORF112 gene, in particular, appears to be overexpressed in various human tumours and is important for growth of cancer cell lines.
+Therefore, our lab is further studying this gene and its protein product in vitro and in vivo.
 Considering their therapeutic potential to ameliorate diseases of ageing, we are also interested in stem cells (see picture of human embryonic stem cells on the right).

 Evolutionary and Comparative Genomics